2021 Wikimedia Foundation actions on the Chinese Wikipedia

-On September 13, 2021, the Wikimedia Foundation (WMF) took official action on the Chinese Wikipedia after investigating users from Wikimedians of Mainland China (WMC or WMCUG), an unaffiliated Wikipedia user group.
-WMF globally banned seven accounts from editing Wikipedia at 16:13 UTC on September 13, 2021.
-WMF also revoked the administrative rights of twelve accounts on Chinese-language projects, with the revocations beginning at 16:48 UTC on September 13, 2021 and concluding later that day at 10:09 UTC on September 14, 2021.
-Four of the top ten most active administrators on Chinese Wikipedia had their rights revoked.
-These actions were announced on September 13, 2021 UTC by Maggie Dennis, Vice President of Community Resilience and Sustainability for the Legal Department at Wikimedia Foundation.
+In 2021, the Wikimedia Foundation (WMF) took official action in relation to the Chinese Wikipedia after investigating users from Wikimedians of Mainland China (WMC or WMCUG), an unaffiliated Wikipedia user group.

+Seven people from Mainland China were globally banned from editing all Wikimedia sites at September 13, 16:13 UTC (September 14, 00:13 CST).
+After the ban, 12 other people on Chinese-language projects had their administrative rights revoked, four of whom were among the top ten most active administrators on the Chinese Wikipedia.

 Background

 The Chinese government

-Despite being censored in mainland China, and as VPNs are normally not allowed to edit Wikipedia, Wikipedia administrators from China have permitted IP block exemption for a select number of mainland users.
-Such users are recruited to change the editorial content on Wikipedia in support of China's viewpoint and/or to support the election of pro-Chinese government administrators on Wikipedia, with the aim of gaining control of Wikipedia as part of the Chinese Communist Party's coordinated efforts to push their preferred narrative on platforms that have respected worldwide credibility.
-There has also been an exodus of volunteer editors leaving Baidu Baike, a domestic competitor beset by problems of self-censorship and commercialization, to join Chinese Wikipedia because the "contributors wanted the privilege of working on a higher-quality internet encyclopedia" that also "carries a great deal of international power".
-Despite that there's no direct, proven link between these editors and the Chinese government, observers have suggested that such moves are not just due to patriotic mainlanders but a "larger structural coordinated strategy the government has to manipulate these platforms" beside Wikipedia, such as Twitter and Facebook.
+Despite the censorship of Wikipedia in Mainland China and the normal prohibition on using VPNs to edit it, Wikipedia administrators from China permitted IP block exemptions for a select number of mainland users.

+Some of these users were recruited as a part of the Chinese Communist Party's coordinated efforts to push their preferred narrative on platforms that have respected worldwide credibility.
+Their goal was to change the editorial content on Wikipedia in support of China's viewpoint and/or to support the election of pro-Chinese-government administrators on Wikipedia, with the aim of gaining control of Wikipedia.

+There had also been an exodus of volunteer editors leaving Baidu Baike, a domestic wiki-based encyclopedia beset by problems of self-censorship and commercialization, to join Chinese Wikipedia because the "contributors wanted the privilege of working on a higher-quality internet encyclopedia" that also "carries a great deal of international power".
+Although there is no proven direct link between these editors and the Chinese government, observers have suggested that such actions are not merely the work of patriotic mainlanders, but part of a "larger structural coordinated strategy the government has to manipulate these platforms", including platforms besides Wikipedia such as Twitter and Facebook.

-Speculation of "pro-China infiltration," however, was never proven.
+The speculation of a "pro-China infiltration", however, was never proven.

-The Community
+The community

 The Chinese Wikipedia is a strategic point.
 If you don't capture, others will...
 The best situation we can get on a neutral Wikipedia is that both sides disagree with the articles.